 Joe joined Watsi on March 12th, 2013.
-Six years ago, Joe became the 397th member to automatically support a new Watsi patient every month.
-Since then, 5,654 more people have become monthly donors!
-Joe's most recent donation traveled 8,800 miles to support Rithy, a kindergartner from Cambodia, to fund a mastoidectomy to restore his hearing.
+Six years ago, Joe joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joe's most recent donation traveled 8,800 miles to support Mengsim, a tour guide from Cambodia, to fund arm surgery so he can resume work.

 Rithy is a 5-year-old student from Cambodia.
 He began kindergarten this year, and is excited to join Grade One next year.
 He has three siblings.
 Rithy's mother sells fruit at a local market, and his father is a tuk tuk driver.
 He and his older sister love to paint pictures together, and he is currently learning writing.
 Three years ago, Rithy had a serious ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Rithy experiences hearing loss, ear discharge, and fever.
 It is difficult for him to hear what the teachers say at school, and he is often absent from class due to his ear discharge and fever.
 Rithy traveled to our medical partner's care center to receive treatment.
 On May 6th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 His parents said, "This problem has been bad for his hearing in both ears, so we worry about his ability to go to school in the future.
 We hope that after surgery, he can start his first full year at school with all his hearing."